Just what does Jeep’s Trail Rated mean?

 Jeep created its Trail Rated badge in 2003 to “communicate legendary 4×4 capability” or so a release at the time said.
 But what does Trail Rated mean?

-THE IDEA FOR THIS ARTICLE came at the recent Jeep Compass reveal in Melbourne, when the vehicle’s chassis engineer was asked by a colleague whether to gain a Trail Rated badge the Compass had completed the Rubicon Trail.
-It hasn’t, in case you’re wondering.
-But, just to put you out of your misery, to be eligible for a Jeep Trail Rated badge, the vehicle doesn’t have to go anywhere near Rubicon but it does need to be a 4×4…
+When a collegue asked a Jeep chassis engineer whether to gain a Trail Rated badge the Compass had completed the Rubicon Trail.
+It hasn’t.
+But, just to put you out of your misery, to be eligible for a Jeep Trail Rated badge, the vehicle doesn’t have to go anywhere near Rubicon, but it does need to be a 4×4…

 We looked back into the archive and dragged out Jeep’s release when it launched the Trail Rated badge in October 2003.